dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 ## 5.Deploy on-chain (1 min)

-Use cycles to deploy the "Hello, World!" dapp on-chain.

-### 5.1 Deploy the Dapp On-chain via dfx (Terminal B)

 Now that you have your [cycles](developers-guide/concepts/tokens-cycles) and your `dfx` is configured to transfer cycles, you are now ready to deploy your `Hello` dapp on-chain.
+In terminal B, run:

 ``` bash
 npm install